 The service lets you access a library of Xbox 360 and Xbox One games, even letting you download them to play offline.
-But unlike PlayStation Now, Xbox Game Pass features first-party games like State of Decay 2, Sea of Thieves and Crackdown 3 (when it's eventually released!) as soon as they're released.
+But unlike PlayStation Now, Xbox Game Pass features first-party games as soon as they're released.

-Read on to find out about the pricing, features, and which games are on offer and how the subscription service will work on the next-gen consoles.
+Read on to find out about the pricing, features, which games are on offer and how the subscription service will work on the next-gen consoles.

 Simply put, it's a monthly subscription service that gives you access to an extensive library of Xbox One and Xbox 360 games, all playable on your Xbox Series or Xbox One console, or PC.

 It's similar to Sony's rival PlayStation Now platform, but unlike PS Now, you don't stream the games - instead you have to download and install any that you want to play.

-The upside is not having to worry about lag or connection issues, but the downside is that you need to have enough hard drive space to install them, and will always need to wait for downloads before you can play, but the upshot is no worrying about streaming lag or connectivity issues.
-Microsoft is fixing that issue though; at E3 2018, the firm announced FastStart.
+The upside is not having to worry about lag or connection issues, but the downside is that you need to have enough hard drive space to install them, and will always need to wait for downloads before you can play.

 How much does Xbox Game Pass cost?

-There's no option to rent individual games, but there's a 20 percent discount if you decide to purchase any of the games while they're still part of the Game Pass catalogue, with a further 10 percent off any DLC or other related purchases - though that only applies to Xbox One titles, not the 360 games.
+There's no option to rent individual games on either service, but there's a 20 percent discount if you decide to purchase any of the games while they're still part of the Game Pass catalogue, with a further 10 percent off any DLC or other related purchases - though that only applies to Xbox One titles, not the 360 games.